Hal Santiago

 Dominador "Hal" Santiago (August 9, 1941 – February 21, 2021) was a Filipino illustrator and writer in the field of Philippine comics (known locally as komiks).
-He was known in the comic book profession in the Philippines for his “artistic visualizations of various novels”.
 Santiago was described by Filipino writer Jim M. Fernandez as the “Raphael of [Philippine comic book] Illustrators”.
-His illustrations for eight comics series made him one of the most prolific Filipino comics illustrators, second only to Mar T. Santana, who has illustrated 17 series.
+His illustrations for eight comics series made him one of the most prolific Filipino comic illustrators, second only to Mar T. Santana, who has illustrated 17 series.

 Biography

 Philippines

-Santiago began his career as an illustrator for the comics industry in the Philippines in 1958.
-He was a short-story illustrator for Manila Klasiks.
-He was later commissioned by Gil Evangelista of Screen Komiks to illustrate the novel Puso sa Puso (Heart to Heart) written by Bert Tablan.
-In the 1960s, he did illustration for PSG Publishing House (also known as PSG Publications), where he drew the artwork for Tatlong Hari (Three Kings), a novel written by Rene Rosales and published in the pages of United Komiks.

-He then became an “A-class” illustrator for Atlas Publications.
+He then became an illustrator for Atlas Publications.
 Santiago illustrated the characters for Shanghai Joe, a novel authored by Danilo Roman.
 In the 1970s, Santiago created the Philippine comics novels Pinoy Houdini (Filipino Houdini), Talim (i.e. sharpness [of the edge of a blade, knife, or sword]), and The Hands while working for Graphic Arts Service, Inc. (GASI).
 Among the other novels Santiago illustrated for GASI were: Sun God, written by Pablo S. Gomez, Saka Natin Itanong sa Diyos (We'll Ask God Later), written by Carlo J. Caparas, Isang Minutong Kasalanan (One-Minute Long Sin), written by Elena M. Patron, and Medusa and Unica (the Spanish word for "unique"), both authored by Jim M. Fernandez.

 Santiago wrote and illustrated his own novel, Huling Umaga (Final Morning) while working for Atlas Publications.
 In collaboration with Federico C. Javinal, he produced the Men of Iron in Monsters of the Universe.
 Santiago then went on to create other novels such as Zarbot for Aliwan Komiks, Japanese Bat, and Anak ni Zuma (Child of Zuma).
 Santiago was also the illustrator for Ricardo M. Luna's Mga Bakal at Kalawang (Steel and Rust), a novel featured in Liwayway magazine.